How to Help Children Cope with a Crisis

-In the wake of the bombing at the Boston Marathon, parents, teachers, grandparents and other caregivers are very concerned about how dramatic images of and discussion about the tragic event will affect the emotional well-being of their children.
+In the wake of the Paris attacks, parents, teachers, grandparents and other caregivers are very concerned about how dramatic images of and discussion about the tragic event will affect the emotional well-being of their children.
 They are looking for advice on how to communicate with children.

 Ten Tips to Help Children Cope